Representation theory of the Lorentz group: Open problems

 The classification and characterization of the representation theory of the Lorentz group was completed in 1947.
-In association with the Bargmann–Wigner programme, there are yet unresolved purely mathematical problems, linked to the infinite-dimensional unitary representations.

 The irreducible infinite-dimensional unitary representations may have indirect relevance to physical reality in speculative modern theories since the (generalized) Lorentz group appears as the little group of the Poincaré group of spacelike vectors in higher spacetime dimension.
 The corresponding infinite-dimensional unitary representations of the (generalized) Poincaré group are the so-called tachyonic representations.
 Tachyons appear in the spectrum of bosonic strings and are associated with instability of the vacuum.
 Even though tachyons may not be realized in nature, these representations must be mathematically understood in order to understand string theory.
 This is so since tachyon states turn out to appear in superstring theories too in attempts to create realistic models.

 One open problem is the completion of the Bargmann–Wigner programme for the isometry group SO(D − 2, 1) of the de Sitter spacetime dS_{D−2}.
 Ideally, the physical components of wave functions would be realized on the hyperboloid dS_{D−2} of radius μ > 0 embedded in $\R^{D-2, 1}$ and the corresponding O(D−2, 1) covariant wave equations of the infinite-dimensional unitary representation to be known.